tyler274/rummage/docs/mtg_rules/commander_specific.md

 # Commander-Specific Rules

-This page details the specific rules of the Commander format and their implementation in the Rummage game engine.
+This page provides a high-level reference for the official Commander format rules.
+For detailed implementation specifics, see the [Commander Format](../formats/commander/index.md) documentation.

 ## What Is Commander?